 The Foundation has funds, which have been donated for specific purposes.
 The funds must be used for the donor specified purpose.
-Donor-restricted assets that are expendable for various purposes were approximately \$37,000 as of December 31, 2019.
+Donor-restricted assets that are expendable for various purposes were approximately \$37,000 and \$137,000 as of December 31, 2019 and 2018, respectively.